 If you are new to paddleboarding, you should start with my easy to read and thorough Beginner’s Guide to Paddle Boarding with video, images and some startup equipment recommendations.

 You may enjoy learning about fishing from your paddle board and how to set it up properly.
-If you aren’t sure where you can paddle board, check out the post answering exactly that question.

 Once you’ve gained some experience, try the challenging but physically rewarding practice of paddle board yoga.

 Advanced boarders can read all about surfing with a standup paddle board here with helpful videos and specific board types better for surfing.
-Depending on your paddle board use, you may want to learn about choosing and changing fins.